GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/aggregation-service/index.md

-The TEE's code is the only place in the aggregation service which has access to raw reports&mdash;this code will be auditable by security researchers, privacy advocates, and adtechs.
+The TEE's code is the only place in the aggregation service which has access to raw reports&mdash;this code will be auditable by security researchers, privacy advocates, and ad techs.
 To confirm that the TEE is running the exact approved software and that data remains secured, a coordinator performs attestation.

 <figure>